 Since it’s plug and play, you can easily connect it to your Mac or PC without the need of any driver or software installation.
 Guaranteed clear audio response in the frequency between 40Hz and 18kHz and is Skype certified.
 So, since Windows trust it, maybe it’s time for you to trust Snowball, as well.

-- Decent build along with its great sound quality
+- It decent build along with its great sound quality

 - Lightweight with a retro feel in the design